 The Infrastructure Investment and Jobs Act, also known as the Bipartisan Infrastructure Law, created additional opportunities for airport sponsors to obtain federal funding for projects that would be subject to federal requirements, including the prompt payment monitoring and reporting requirement.
-Presently there is no expectation that a major shift will take place in the prevalence of reported complaints as a percentage of total grant recipients, but if total project volume increases then an attendant increase in the number of reported prompt payment complaints is anticipated.
+Despite the increase in total project volume, an attendant increase in the number of reported prompt payment complaints has not followed.
+A larger data set remains critical to the success of any future action the FAA might take or propose regarding prompt payment requirements.
+The apparent overall downward trend in covered complaints so far does suggest our current outreach and educational efforts have been at least nominally successful, but one sponsor remains the source of most reports due to their tight prompt payment deadlines and conscientious monitoring.
+The fact that most reports are coming from one of the most diligent sponsors lends support to the hypothesis that many prompt payment violations are continuing to go unreported.
 We have identified the following areas of emphasis where we may be able to positively impact prompt payment compliance and complaint reporting through continued proactive approaches.

-The FAA's Office of Civil Rights will take the following actions during fiscal year 2023:
+The FAA's Office of Civil Rights will take the following actions during fiscal year 2024:

-- Encourage airport sponsors to require prime contractors clearly explain invoicing requirements before subcontractors begin work - Continue to educate airport sponsors on the benefits of proactively monitoring prompt payment and reporting all covered prompt payment complaints to the FAA - Continue to focus on prompt payment compliance during all onsite and online compliance assessments including ensuring that contracting documents contain the required language and enforcement provisions and the airport sponsors are proactively monitoring for prompt payment and the timely return of retainage - Continue to incorporate prompt payment requirements in training provided to airport sponsors, and provide updated training specifically focused on prompt payment, including reporting requirements - Continue to collaborate with other FAA Lines of Business and Staff Offices to ensure that prime contractor specifications address prompt payment of subcontractors including the timely return of retainage as well as the inclusion of contractual enforcement mechanisms - Explore additional options to further streamline, standardize, and improve the manner in which airports report prompt payment complaints to the FAA pursuant to Section 157 as well as to provide other supportive services to help airports understand their obligations and options for reporting and resolving prompt payment complaints in a timely manner
+- Encourage airport sponsors to require prime contractors clearly explain invoicing requirements before subcontractors begin work - Continue to educate airport sponsors on the benefits and importance of proactively monitoring prompt payment and reporting covered prompt payment complaints to the FAA - Continue to focus on prompt payment compliance during all onsite and online compliance assessments, to include ensuring that contracting documents contain the required language and enforcement provisions and the airport sponsors are proactively monitoring for prompt payment and the timely return of retainage - Continue to incorporate prompt payment requirements in training provided to airport sponsors, including an emphasis on reporting requirements - Continue to collaborate with other FAA Lines of Business and Staff Offices to ensure that prime contractor specifications address prompt payment of subcontractors including the timely return of retainage as well as the inclusion of contractual enforcement mechanisms